martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 Topology captures the information on adjacency of neighbouring elements (cells) - two cells are neighbouring if they share at least one point (so-called Queen contiguity) or one segment (so-called Rook contiguity).
 It defines the proximity of elements in terms of the number of steps needed to get from each element A to each element B. Topological relationships can be of two types - unconstrained, if not limited by any other element than tessellation itself, and constrained, if the step between two neighbours is impeded by constraint (a block is the maximum number of topological steps from element without the need to cross the street network, while the street network is the constraint in this case).
 Thus, we can define an aggregation around each element based on a number of topological steps (topological reach) on the morphological tessellation, where aggregation defined by n steps includes all morphological cells which we can reach within x <= n steps.

-## Models of urban form
+### Models of urban form
 *models which are linking these or some of these elements together.
 Does not include models based on a singular element; the key focus here on how are elements linked together.*

+- the way we link fundamental elements and their aggregations matters as well

+*analytical models of urban form are not often specified in literature, and mostly are only assumed.*

 ==_RESEARCH NEEDS TO BE DONE HERE_==

-### Hierarchical
+#### Hierarchical models
-- Dibble, Feliciotti
-- Kropf

-### Space Syntax
-- node
-- axial line
-- segment

-_more_

-### Alexander
+*two analytical models have been recently defined, Kropf's and Dibble's, both being hierarchical in nature.
+Which means that...*

+*Kropf model has urban tissue on top and rooms on the bottom.
+It is based on the combination of cannigian and conzenian theory.
+(REF Oliveira)*

+*Dibble's hierarchical model has SA on top and plot on the bottom and focuses on morphometric assessment of SAs*

+#### A City is not a Tree
-*Alexander points out that city does not work in a tree-like hierarchy, which is reflected in all models above, but as a semi-lattice of connections.
-However, none of these analytical models tends to reflect that.*
+*Alexander points out that city does not work in a tree-like hierarchy, which is reflected in both models above, but as a semi-lattice of connections.
+However, none of these analytical models tends to reflect that and Alexander's own work on pattern language does not help in morphometric analysis.*

-### Relations
+#### Relations between elements and their aggregations
+*Some models focus on specific elements of urban form, but elements from different approaches are usually not linked together.*

-Node vs edge and their relation to other elements
+- Node vs edge and their relation to other elements

+*While literature shows that there is a wide spectrum of elements and their aggregations useful for morphometric analysis, no method links then into a singular overarching model, which would in turn take a structure of semi-lattice instead of simple tree-like hierarchy.*
 ==**gap** no model joins links all these approaches into a singular model==

-## THEORY Relational model of urban form AND HYPOTHESIS
+## Theory of Relational Model of urban form
+*To put things forward, this research proposes relational model of urban form for urban morphometrics.
+At the same time, it rejects the idea of SA as OTU and assumes that urban tissue is the optimal OTU.*

-### Relational model as an analytical tool??
+### Relational model as an analytical tool
+_how to build a model based on that and relations, which is not strictly hierarchical?_

 _Relational model of urban form_
+*relational model acknowledges that there is an identifiable relation between all elements of urban form and their relations.
+As such, it accommodates all analytical aggregations into a singular model, linking all potential measurable characters to the smallest element.*
+- unlike models above, RM is analytical not conceptual or structural
+- the general concept of RM

+_within this research, RM is operationalised based on morphological tessellation.
+That is not the rule, but one interpretation and the same could be done with plots and different aggregation models._

+#### Tessellation-based relational model

 _is mt good unit?_
-_how to build a model based on that and relations, which is not strictly hierarchical?_
 _MT tested here, RM can be tested only in application, hence in next chapter ==LINK TO CH6 DISCUSSSION & INTRODUCTION==_

 _HYP_